webqit/webflo/README.md

 }
 ```

-This step-based workflow helps to decomplicate routing and gets us scaling horizontally as our application grows larger.
+We get a step-based workflow that helps to decomplicate routing and lets us scale horizontally as our application grows larger.

 <details>
 <summary>More details...</summary>